A Guide to Topsun Pokémon Cards- The Oldest Pokémon Cards?

 Furthermore, the first piece of official merchandise, and licensed merchandise, weren’t released until 1996, as stated by Bulbapedia and Nintendo respectively.

-As others have suggested, Pokémon’s reputation may serve as evidence as well.
+As others have suggested, The owners of the Pokémon franchise’s reputation may serve as evidence as well.
 Pokémon is well known to be strictly protective over its IP.
 For Topsun to have used Pokémon assets on their product in 1995 before obtaining a license would be highly unusual.

 For some reason, the debate still lives among various Reddit posts and obscure forums.
 Some say that Topsun cards were perhaps the first to be made but not the first to be released.
-However, all of the evidence previously submitted crushes this claim just as well.
+More on this theory later.

 The popular Youtuber UnlistedLeaf posted a video in 2020 where he states that the Topsun cards are the very first Pokémon cards “to ever exist”.
 With over 100,000 views, it’s not hard to understand why the rumor is so prominent today.